corazawaf/coraza.io/content/docs/seclang/directives/SecAuditLogRelevantStatus.md

 ---
-title: "SecAuditLogRelevantStatus"
+title: SecAuditLogRelevantStatus
-description: "Configures which response status code is to be considered relevant for the purpose of audit logging."
+description: Configures which response status code is to be considered relevant for the purpose of audit logging.
-syntax: "SecAuditLogRelevantStatus [REGEX]"
+syntax: SecAuditLogRelevantStatus [REGEX]
-default: ""
+default:
-date: ""
+date:
-lastmod: "2023-01-26T20:49:29+01:00"
+lastmod: "2023-01-30T13:00:45+01:00"
 draft: false
 images: []
 weight: 100